 - Fixed the issue where, after the restart of Synology NAS or the configuration of Synology High Availability, the domain service powered by Directory Server for Windows Domain might not work properly.

 Bewildered by this message, I then realized that the version Synology had me manually install was the old one, not the new one.
 Well, after countless searches I found the Synology release archive available at this address.
-In this archive I found the update folder of July 2, 2019 right on the website, that is the latest package released 6.2.2-24922-2 See the screenshot below.
+In this archive I found the update folder for July 2, 2019 right on the website and the latest package released was DSM version 6.2.2-24922-2 See the screenshot below.

-I was finally able to download the version for my Synology NAS DS718+ device from inside the folder.
-The package in question in my case is 31 MB and is called synology_apollolake_718+.pat Find in the list your device and download the appropriate .PAT file.
-Once I manually downloaded this package, I immediately uploaded it to my device.
+I was finally able to download the new DSM version for my DS718+ Synology NAS device from inside the folder.
+The package in question in my case is 31 MB and is called synology_apollolake_718+.pat Find your own device in the list and download the appropriate .PAT file for your Synology NAS model.
+Once I manually downloaded the package update, I immediately uploaded the file to my device.
 See the screenshot below.
-(Learn how to manually update your Synology Nas).
+Learn how to manually update your Synology NAS

 The actual update began within a few seconds and lasted about 30 seconds, then my device was restarted.

-I hope this little guide will help you in the future so you too can download the latest manual updates without worrying about waiting for the automatic update.
-In some cases, the automatic update released by Synology can take weeks or months until it’s available.
+I hope this little guide will help you in the future so you too can download the latest updates for your Synology NAS and proceed with the manual installation without worrying about waiting for the automatic update.
+In some cases, the automatic update released by Synology can take weeks or months until it becomes available.

 This post was updated on Thursday / September 2nd, 2021 at 2:10 AM